 Harvesting or collecting fish by any of the following methods listed in this section requires a freshwater fishing license.
 It shall be unlawful to take, possess, import, cause to be imported, export, cause to be exported, buy, sell, offer for sale or liberate within the Commonwealth any wild animal unless otherwise specifically permitted by law or regulation.
 Native or naturalized albino reptiles, native or naturalized albino amphibians, and any domestic animals may be imported, possessed, and sold.
-A list of domestic animals and the Department’s official listing of “Native and Naturalized Fauna of Virginia” is available from this website and Department offices.
+A list of domestic animals and the Department’s official listing of “Native and Naturalized Fauna of Virginia” is available on this website.

 Native and Naturalized Species